 PORTAL_SCOPE of litmusportal-server deployment can be kept as a namespace if you want to provide a very restricted access to litmus; It's useful in dev environments like Okteto cloud etc.

-That basically restricts portal installation along with its agent to a single namespace and the chaos operator, exporter all get installed in a single namespace and can only perform and monitor chaos in that namespace.
+That basically restricts portal installation along with its chaos delegate to a single namespace and the chaos operator, exporter all get installed in a single namespace and can only perform and monitor chaos in that namespace.

 Other than that there is another key in the control plane’s configmap

-AgentScope, this is given to allow users to restrict access to the litmus self-agent components self-agent is the agent for your control plane cluster (exporter, operator etc), you can use both of them in a way to give access as per the requirement.
+AgentScope, this is given to allow users to restrict access to the litmus self chaos delegate components self chaos delegate is the chaos delegate for your control plane cluster (exporter, operator etc), you can use both of them in a way to give access as per the requirement.

-The above holds for the control plane and self agent, for the external agents which can be connected using the litmusctl CLI you can provide the scope of the agent while using the utility to connect your other cluster to the control plane with access to just a single namespace or cluster-wide access.
+The above holds for the control plane and self chaos delegate, for the external chaos delegates which can be connected using the litmusctl CLI you can provide the scope of the chaos delegate while using the utility to connect your other cluster to the control plane with access to just a single namespace or cluster-wide access.

 Using a combination of AgentScope: cluster and

 PORTAL_SCOPE env set to cluster would give you cluster-admin privileges to inject chaos on all namespaces where the control plane/portal is installed.
-For external agents just selecting the scope of installation as cluster would be sufficient via litmusctl.
+For external chaos delegates just selecting the scope of installation as cluster would be sufficient via litmusctl.

-Does Litmus 2.0 maintain backward compatibility with kubernetes?
+Does Litmus 3.0 support backward compatibility with Litmus 2.0?